Hypocisy/RPGCoreV3-Chinese-wiki/DamageModule:-Hardcoded-Behaviour.md

 Beneath you can find a listing of hardcoded systems, you may avoid putting them into use by not permitting your players to invest into them.

+## Technical Behaviour

+There are a number of technical limitations when using the damage module, such as that damage always has to belong to a type and an element.
+There is a number of hardcoded types, which you can find in [[CraftDamageModule]], but weapons can be made to add extra types and skills have great freedom aswell.

 ## Conversion Behaviour

 Conversion transforms damage from element to each other, allowing you to benefit from both of the elements at once.
 This refers both to the defensive and offensive modifiers.